woleet/woleet-openapi-js-client/docs/SignatureRequestApi.md

 Create a new signature request.

-Use this operation to create a new signature request.&lt;br&gt; The properties &#x60;id&#x60;, &#x60;created&#x60; and &#x60;lastModified&#x60; are read-only and so must not be provided: they are managed by the platform and added to the returned request.&lt;br&gt; Only the properties &#x60;name&#x60; and &#x60;hashToSign&#x60; are required: the &#x60;hashToSign&#x60; property must be the SHA256 hash of the file to sign.&lt;br&gt; Be sure to have enough signature and anchoring credits on your account to fulfill the signature request (each registered signature costs you 1 signature and 1 anchoring credit).&lt;br&gt;
+Use this operation to create a new signature request.&lt;br&gt; The properties &#x60;id&#x60;, &#x60;created&#x60; and &#x60;lastModified&#x60; are read-only and so must not be provided: they are managed by the platform and added to the returned request.&lt;br&gt; Only the properties &#x60;name&#x60; and &#x60;hashToSign&#x60; are required: the &#x60;hashToSign&#x60; property must be the SHA256 hash of the file to sign.&lt;br&gt; Be sure to have at least 1 signature request credit and enough signature and anchoring credits on your account to fulfill the signature request (each registered signature costs you 1 signature and 1 anchoring credit).&lt;br&gt;

 ### Example